Malagasy giant chameleon: Description

-F. oustaleti is endemic to Madagascar.
-It is found in a number of different habitat types including dry deciduous forest, humid evergreen forest and montane savanna, including degraded forests, land cleared for agriculture and even urban settings.
-It is seldom found deep in the forest interior, but more on the edges.
+With a maximum total length (including tail) of 68.5 cm, F. oustaleti is generally considered the world's largest species of chameleon by this measurement.
+Exceptionally large Calumma parsonii (Parson's chameleon) and Trioceros melleri (Meller's chameleon) have been claimed to reach even greater lengths, but this remains unverified.
+F. oustaleti is relatively slender and its weight is surpassed by certain other large chameleon species that are more robust, notably C. parsonii.
+Large adult males of F. oustaleti typically weigh 400-500 g, but lower weights are common and females consistently weigh less.
+Females also remain considerably smaller than males in total length, reaching up to about 40 cm.
+The head bears a high casque with several crests, and a dorsal crest consisting of 45 or more small triangular spines, runs along the spine.

+The colouring of F. oustaleti is quite variable.
+Males are usually largely grey or brownish, sometimes with reddish-orange feet or underparts.
+Females are more variable and often more colourful than males, with base colour or markings in red, yellow and green being possible, and the eyelids can sometimes be blue.

 Diet

 The diet of F. oustaleti includes invertebrates such as large insects as well as some vertebrates such as small birds and reptiles.
 This is also one of several chameleon species that are known to consume fruit.
 F. oustaleti is known to regularly consume the fruit of Grangeria porosa, Chassalia princei, and Malleastrum gracile, and will do so even during the wet season, suggesting that fruit is not consumed just to obtain water.
 Typically, prey is acquired with a long, muscular tongue, while fruit is seized directly with the jaws, but occasional exceptions to this rule have been recorded.
 In one unusual case however, this species was recorded grasping fruit bearing twigs with the zygodactyl feet and bringing them closer for consumption.
 Amongst reptiles, this level of food manipulation with the forelimbs is otherwise only documented in some species of monitor lizards and Chamaeleo namaquensis.
 The latter is also known to feed on plants.